egourcy/egourcy/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on MIAA
+- 🔭 I’m currently working on MIAA as a Software Enginner

 <!--
 **egourcy/egourcy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.